romecode/Arista-CVP-Fabric-Builder/README.md

 The engine parses the template and compiles the defined structures using a combination of CSV file, recipe, and global variable definitions.

-We will use the EVPN recipe to fully demonstrate how to define your own templates and recipes.

 1. Template Definition